Calculate NAV with income distribution

 NAV calculation records the income per unit in the accrual and close 5 market data fields of each of the fund securities.

-Income Distribution in Cash flow to Fund portfolio
+Income distribution in cash flow to fund portfolio

-NAV process creates cash transactions to Fund portfolios based on aggregated flows from Subscriptions and Redemptions.
-They are aggregated per Transaction type and Settlement date in Client orders.
+NAV process creates cash transactions to fund portfolios based on aggregated flows from subscriptions and redemptions.
+They are aggregated per transaction type and settlement date in client orders.
+Transaction types used are defined in the Fund wizard, Order execution tab.
+We recommend using Deposit - Fund (FMDEP) and Withdrawal - Fund (FMWD).

-Implication in Bookkeeping export from Income Distribution processing
+Implication in Bookkeeping export from income distribution processing

 To manage the not in sync Reported mark from NAV processing extension Bookkeeping reporting (from version 3.4) supports to only include postings with ext_id larger than latest reported.